vasilakisfil/Introspected-REST/README.md

 `application/json` is a media type that denotes that the data format of the requested representation is in JSON data dormat.
-JSON itself is not a media type but a messag format.
+JSON itself is not a media type but a message format.

 Media types can be composite as well: `application/vnd.api+json` (roughly) means that the data format of the requested representation is in JSON data dormat in the semantics of the `vnd.api`,